Patent Infringement Settlement: Everything You Need to Know

 Suing someone for patent infringement is a big risk for most companies.
 These cases are costly, can drag on for years, and are often difficult to win at trial.
 This is especially true if you are a small business attempting to sue a large company for patent infringement.

 Outcomes of Patent Infringement Lawsuits

 - A negotiated settlement in which the defendant agrees to pay an ongoing royalty for the intellectual property in question.
 Through this licensing agreement, the plaintiff will enjoy a stream of income.
-In addition, he or she may be able to negotiate for retroactive payments as well.
+Also, he or she may be able to negotiate for retroactive payments as well.

 - If a settlement cannot be reached, a mediator specializing in patent infringement may be used to assist with the negotiation and terms of agreement.
 These firms can often secure favorable settlements for the plaintiffs in such cases.
 In addition, they can sometimes resolve the issue more quickly than if both parties proceeded with the case to trial.

 - If these measures are not successful, the plaintiffs in patent infringement cases can attempt to win a victory at trial.

 Microsoft was sued for patent infringement for its use of technology that places ads within search engine results.
 The suit was filed in New York federal court.
 However, a settlement was eventually reached under which Microsoft had to pay the patent owner $1 million, assign certain patents to that company, enter into a licensing agreement with the plaintiff, and pay the plaintiff 5 percent of what Google pays to use the same patents.

 This case illustrates the possibility of settling a patent infringement case even with a large corporation, as well as the breadth and depth of terms that can be involved in these settlements.

 Largest Patent Infringement Award: Merck